 Discussion and conclusion:

 LATE DOC: Rx 31/05, 18:45.
 Deutsche Telekom suggested this may need revision depending on the result of the Working Agreement #31 resolution.
-Huawei commented that whatever the result of the Working Agreement #31 resolution, they did not think this was feasible to be completed without an exception.
+Huawei commented that whatever the result of the Working Agreement #31 resolution, they did not think this was feasible to be completed within an exception.
 Nokia doubted whether the work could be done within 1 TU in SA WG2.
 This was revised off-line in TD SP-190547.
 This was revised in TD SP-190570.
-This was revised to clarify the outstanding issues in TD SP-190582.
+This was revised to clarify the outstanding and controversial issues in TD SP-190582.
 This WI Exception was approved.

 6.2 New Release 17 Study Item Descriptions